angular/angular/aio/content/guide/http.md

 Note that specifying the response object type is a way to tell the Typescript compiler about the response type, not a way to type cast the response from the server.
 If you have to convert the object you get from the JSON to the required response type, you need to explicitly do so.
 </div>

-To specify the respose object type:
+To specify the response object type:

 First, define an interface with the required properties: